 Shave 3 (2026-05-03, ~76h growth)

 First-stroke feel was identical to Shave 2 — no perceptible change.
-Where Shave 3 diverged from Shave 2 was in my prep: rinsed the head more frequently, lathered twice, paid more attention to the neck.
+Where Shave 3 diverged from Shave 2 was in prep: head rinsed more frequently, lather doubled, more attention paid to the neck.

 The neck stayed clean for both passes — no nicks, no weepers, even on the spiral-growth side that bled in Shave 2.
-That part of the improvement was clearly technique; the blade itself wasn’t meaningfully different from Shave 2.
+The extra rinsing and the second lather account for the whole improvement.

 ATG, however, produced 2 nicks at the upper lip.
-The upper lip contour requires precise angle control and I didn’t fully compensate for the slightly increased drag a 3rd-use blade has compared to a fresh one.
+The upper lip contour requires precise angle control, and the slightly increased drag a 3rd-use blade has compared to a fresh one wasn’t fully compensated for.
 Still classifiable as technique error rather than blade dulling, but the margin is narrowing.

 Alum stung at the upper-lip nicks.
 The Shave 2 cut points (mouth-corner and neck) still registered mild heat — skin had not fully healed in 72h.
 The rest of the face was mild.